J. Jayalalithaa: Early political career

-In 1984, when M.G.R. was incapacitated due to a stroke, Jayalalithaa was said to have attempted to take over the position of chief minister or the party on the pretext that his health would prevent him from the proper execution of his duties.
-She successfully led the campaign in the 1984 general elections, in which the AIADMK allied with the Congress.
-On the midnight of 31 December 1984, When MGR was in United States, Jayalalithaa was unceremoniously turned out of Tamil Nadu House, which was her official residence as a Rajya Sabha M.P. by the coterie against her.
-Following his death in 1987, the AIADMK split into two factions: one supported his widow, Janaki Ramachandran This faction was called AIADMK (JA) and the other favoured Jayalalithaa called AIADMK (J).
-Jayalalithaa faction was supported by senior leaders like V. R. Nedunchezhiyan, Aranganayagam, KKSSR Ramachandran, Thirunavukarasar.
+She was reappointed as the Propaganda Secretary of the party on 5 September 1985.
+The famous photograph, taken at a massive two-day conference of the All-World MGR Fans Club organised by the party at Tamukkam Ground in Madurai in July 1986, soon after the party's debacle in the local body elections, depicts Jayalalithaa presenting a silver sceptre (Sengol) to MGR, who then returned it to her, indicating that she was his political heir and passing the baton of succession.
+Following his death in 1987, AIADMK split into two factions: one supported his widow, V. N. Janaki This faction was called AIADMK (JA) and the other favoured Jayalalithaa called AIADMK (J).
+Jayalalithaa faction was supported by senior leaders like V. R. Nedunchezhiyan, Panruti S. Ramachandran, Aranganayagam, KKSSR Ramachandran, Thirunavukarasar.
+On 1 January 1988, Jayalalithaa was elected as the general secretary of AIADMK by the leaders of her faction and it was ratified by the party general council convened by her on the next day.
 Janaki was selected as the Chief Minister on 7 January 1988 with the support of 96 members; due in part to irregularities by speaker P. H. Pandian, who dismissed six members to ease her victory, she won a motion of confidence in the house.
 However, Rajiv Gandhi used Article 356 of the Constitution of India to dismiss the Janaki-led government and impose president's rule on the state.
+The Election Commission of India froze the "Two Leaves" symbol on 17 December 1988 and given Janaki with Double Pigeon symbol name of AIADMK (JA) and Jayalalithaa with Cock symbol name of AIADMK (J).

 At the age of 41, Jayalalithaa entered the Assembly successfully contesting the subsequent 1989 elections on the basis of being M.G.R.'s political heir.